Norfolk and Western 611: Second mainline excursion service

 In February 2016, No. 611 received new front leading wheels and axles made by Brenco Product Engineering.
-In April, the locomotive ran two round-trip excursions with the NCTM: The Virginian from Spencer to Lynchburg on April 9 and the sold-out Blue Ridge Special from Spencer to Asheville the next day.
+In April, the locomotive ran two NCTM-sponsored round-trip excursions: The Virginian from Spencer to Lynchburg on April 9 and the sold-out Blue Ridge Special from Spencer to Asheville the next day, where it ran via the Old Fort Loops for the first time since 1994.
+This would also be the first time No. 611 ran excursions, sponsored by the NCTM, since May 7 and 8, 1994.
 On April 11, No. 611 partook in another NCTM photo charter runby, this one with ex-Lehigh Valley Coal Company No. 126.
 On April 23 and 24, the locomotive ran The Roanoker round-trip excursion from Greensboro to Roanoke via Altavista, Virginia, on ex-Virginian Railway (VGN) mainline.
 From mid-May to early June, it reran the previous year's Powhatan Arrow, Pelican, and American round-trip excursions.
 Afterwards, it returned to the NCTM for the summer events of cab rides, caboose rides, in-cab experiences, visitors sounding the locomotive's whistle, and short passenger train rides around the museum.
 On August 8, No. 611 returned to Roanoke under its own power for display at the VMT.
 On Labor Day weekend, it was steamed up again for the VMT events of cab tours and photo sessions with N&W GP9 No. 521.
 On September 7, No. 611 returned to the NCTM again for more events of cab rides, caboose rides, and in-cab experiences before returning to Roanoke on October 24.